yoavain/create-windowless-app/README.md

 The template project build script does the following things
 1) Compiles TypeScript to JavaScript (if in a TypeScript template)
 2) Runs WebPack to bundle all JavaScript into a single file, and copy binary files into the "dist" folder
-3) Runs Node's single executable applications scripts to compile the single WebPack JavaScript output file to an exe file bundled with NodeJS (Currently experimental in NodeJS 20)
+3) Runs Node's single executable applications scripts to compile the single WebPack JavaScript output file to an exe file bundled with Node.js (Currently experimental in Node.js 20)